AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/email-stating-that-export-storage-is-almost-full.md

 ## Issue

-You received an email with the following content but are unable to locate the *exports* folder:
+You receive an email with the following content but are unable to locate the *exports* folder:

 *Our monitoring has detected that the 'exports' storage on your cluster XXX is around '85%' full.*
 *If needed, please review the usage, do a clean up, or request for an upsize.*